 Dr. Sharon R. Kahn is a licensed psychologist who resides and practices in New York City.
 I deplore the massive shift in the conduct of psychotherapy to that which operates akin to the equivalent of a sweatshop, where psychologists are debased into providers who no longer mutually plan the dosage of treatment with the client, but are forced to give all clients half an hour, twice a month.
 As Ferenczi once said, "Who is crazy, us or the patient."
 He too deplored the setting of 19th Century psychoanalysis and the idea of a "blank screen."
 He oversaw the rise of clinics, which at that time gave clinic patients the same dose of treatment as private patients, albeit in more austere settings.

 So much of the praxis of therapy has been debased, by both psychologists and their patients.
-I no longer do therapy at all.
-I do evaluations for Workers' Compensation, for Social Security, and for private lawyers.
+I only conduct psychotherapy if I believe that I could offer something to a potential client.
+I round out my day by conducting evaluations for Workers' Compensation, for Social Security, and for private lawyers.
 I conduct research on PTSD, ADHD, single-payer treatment, and the roots of psychotherapy.
 You can view my works under the publications and presentations tab.
 You can learn more about my current concerns in my blog.

 Though this is not a psychotherapy site, this can be a safe place to foster thoughtful dialogue about psychology, etc. I am inspired by the Zen Buddhist philosophy as expressed in the following thought: "For if the wind were to stop blowing so that we could catch it, it would no longer be the wind.
 Life is elusive iin the same way.
 We try to stop it, to preserve it, to understand it, to define it, so that we can repeat its happy moments and to avoid its sad ones.
 But life moves on and our efforts to hold it are unsuccessful.
 What brings happiness one day may bring sorrow the next.
 Those who try to possess it merely enslave themselves to their own illusions.
 But the face of the matter is that life has no...logic.
 We merely impose a logic on it."